The southern temples seen from the House with the Swimming Pool

 Henry Swinburne - Travels in the Two Sicilies.
 1777-1780

 Archaeologists were rather surprised when they unearthed a large IIIrd century AD (or later) residential complex which run from the southern to the northern walls immediately to the west of the monumental area of Paestum.
 In Ostia or Pompeii shops, inns, small baths and workshops were interspersed in housing districts, but this did not occur to the same extent in Paestum.

 A well preserved Roman street crossing Paestum from south to north has been called Via Sacra, but Cardo Maximus (main south-north oriented street) would be a more appropriate name.
 Its southern section was flanked by the rear sides of the southern temples on the east and on the west by an uninterrupted row of houses.
 This suggests that in the late Empire, Paestum was a rather quiet place and not particularly bustling with life.
 The houses were built in a very orderly manner along three parallel streets.

 House with the Swimming Pool: (left) the pool; (right) structures at one end of the pool

 When the residential quarter was designed most likely the houses had more or less the same size.
 Eventually one of them was greatly enlarged to the detriment of the neighbouring ones.
 It covers an area of 2,500 sq mt/27,000 sq ft and it is centred around a large pool.
 Its use for swimming is rather unlikely, although the climate of Paestum would have allowed swimming for many months of the year.

-The tablinum was the public part of the house where the landlord received his friends and it was situated near the entrance.
+The tablinum was the public part of the house where the landlord received his guests and it was situated near the entrance.
 Rainwater was collected in the impluvium and stored in an underground cistern, but over time the impluvium became just a decorative element of the tablinum.